leondz/garak/docs/source/contributing.rst

 * Twitter: `<https://twitter.com/garak_llm>`
 * Discord: `<https://discord.gg/uVch4puUCs>`

- We'd love to help, and we're always interested to hear how you're using garak .
+We'd love to help, and we're always interested to hear how you're using garak.

 Developing your own plugins
 ---------------------------